 How immigrant entrepreneurs are making an impact

-Funding resources for immigrant entrepreneurs
+Funding resources

 - New York City’s Department of Small Business Services launched a new Immigrant Business Initiative specifically to meet the needs of immigrant entrepreneurs.
 Through this initiative, you’ll find business courses, pro bono legal help, and access to low-cost loans, with support available in at least eight languages.

 - Accompany Capital is another New York City-based resource for immigrant entrepreneurs.
-This organization can work with you to start and grow your business, as well as grow your personal wealth through homeownership and other avenues.
+This organization can work with you to start and grow your business, as well as increase your personal wealth through homeownership and other avenues.

 - In Buffalo, Westminster Economic Development Initiative (WEDI) provides business and personal resources for New Americans, with services available in many of the 60+ languages spoken in the area.